SankarPatnaik/lang-chain/3_project_codebasics_q_and_a/README.md

-# Codebasics Q&A: Question and Answer System Based on Google Palm LLM and Langchain for E-learning company
+# My Learning Q&A: Question and Answer System Based on Google Palm LLM and Langchain for E-learning company

 This is an end to end LLM project based on Google Palm and Langchain.
-We are building a Q&A system for an e-learning company called codebasics (website: codebasics.io).
-Codebasics sells data related courses and bootcamps.
+We are building a Q&A system for an e-learning company called mylearning.
+Mylearning sells data related courses and bootcamps.
 They have thousands of learners who uses discord server or email to ask questions.
 This system will provide a streamlit based user interface for students where they can ask questions and get answers.

 ![](codebasics_q_and_a.png)